EPFL-ENAC/CCFatiguePlatform/backend/Integration/README.md

 * Using other DB design like NoSQL would allow changing dynamically columns
 * Units are specified in the table class definition.
 Inserting a non-correct unit in the DB would throw an error
+* In the [data_quality.py](data_quality.py), we can specify to return the list of missing value and write it into a file for example.

 ## Future work